dan-koza/SP-Android-Assessment/README.md

 # Welcome to the Superpedestrian Android Technical Assessment!

 ## What we will provide you
+ - This template project.
- - This template project that provides you sample JSON and a movie model
+ 	- This project provides you sample JSON and a movie model
  - The provided movie model contains basic information about a movie.
 Things like title, list of actors, plot description, url to a movie poster, year of release, etc.
  - At the time of the interview, we will provide you a document that details the UI element we would like you to build